UriyaHarpeness/drumex/schema/README.md

 # Creating Parts and Exercises

+Following is a description for how to create Parts and Exercises, the way for the user to interact with DrumEX.

+> It is recommended for clarity to refer to the [examples](../resources/examples).

 ## Part Structure

 A Part defines a list of musical pieces, the schema is defined [here](part.json).